 Be sure to discuss your medical history and any medications you’re taking with Dr. Truong during your consultation.
 Having HIV/AIDS, hepatitis or cancer may preclude you from PRP Therapy.

 Don’t let elbow pain disrupt your function and your lifestyle.
 Forget the golfer’s elbow exercises.
 Discover how this innovative technology can revive your elbow naturally and efficiently.
-Schedule your consultation with Dr. Truong by calling (540) 374-3164, or contact Dr. Truong here.
+Schedule your consultation with Dr. Truong by contacting Dr. Truong here.